0xVector/msim-debugger/README.md

 ## Installation

 Currently, this extension is not published to the VS Code marketplace.
-To use it, you need to package and install it manually, which is thankfully very straightforward.
+To use it, you need to install it manually, which is very straightforward.
+You have two options: using a pre-packaged version of the extension, or building and packaging it yourself.

+### Pre-packaged Version

 A pre-packaged version of this extension is available in the [`releases`](https://github.com/0xVector/msim-debugger/releases) page.
 Download the latest `msim-debugger-v*.vsix` file and install it in VS Code using the "Install from VSIX..." option in the Extensions view (in the dropdown menu in the top-right corner under `...`).

 The extension has the `msim-dap` binary bundled for Linux `x86` and macOS `arm64`.
-For these platforms, you can just install the extension and start using it.
+For these platforms, you can just install the extension and start immediatelly using it.

-### Note for macOS
+#### Note for macOS

 Due to macOS security restrictions, you might need to manually allow the `msim-dap` binary to run the first time you use the extension.
 To do this, try to start a debugging session.
 When it fails, you need to locate your VS Code extensions folder (usually in `~/.vscode/extensions/`), find the `msim-debugger` extension folder, then go to `bin/`.
 Then, run: